 The causes of young-onset dementia, also known as early-onset dementia, are different from those in older people.
 The young-onset of some of the most common types of dementia are described on this page.

-The causes of young-onset dementia are similar to the diseases that usually cause dementia in older people.
+The causes of young-onset, or early-onset dementia are similar to the diseases that usually cause dementia in older people.
 However, some causes, such as frontotemporal dementia (FTD), are more common in younger people.
 Dementia in younger people often has different symptoms, even when it’s caused by the same diseases as in older people.

 There is more information about some common causes of dementia, and how they can affect younger people, below.

-Alzheimer's disease is the most common type of young-onset dementia and may affect around 1 in 3 younger people with dementia.
+Alzheimer's disease is the most common type of early-onset dementia and may affect around 1 in 3 younger people with dementia.
 However, up to 2 in 3 older people with dementia have Alzheimer’s disease.
 Alzheimer’s disease develops when proteins build up in the brain to form structures called ‘plaques’ and ‘tangles’.
 This causes brain cells to die and so affects functions controlled by the brain.